 Whilst at Wat Chong Nonsi, there is a picture of a man and woman pounding rice on the temple mural painting.
-This portrayal of ordinary people’s lives tell what was happening in the past social history.
+This portrayal of ordinary people’s lives tells what was happening in past social history.

 Back then, the Thai artistic traditions are mostly about narrative art.
 The paintings are mainly painted with vibrant colors and bright tones, then drawn with bold lines to create the two dimensions of the artwork.

 The emerging of various color pigments occurred in the Rattanakosin era.
-Thai artists started to use darker color in paintings in order to create tranquility ambiance and the meditative feeling.
+Thai artists started to use a darker color in paintings in order to create tranquility ambiance and a meditative feeling.
 The characteristic of painting in this era is realism and has more variety of narrative stories.
-Such as the depiction of important festivals, ceremonies, rites and the Royal monarch tradition.
+Such as the depiction of important festivals, ceremonies, rites, and the Royal monarch tradition.

 The painting more or less was used as a record of history.
 For instance, the popular folk festival activities include Songkran day and Loy Kratong holiday.
 These days are among the most important celebration of the nation.

-Yet, Thai art not only depicts about Buddhism iconography, but also some famous Thai literature as well.
+Yet, Thai art not only depicts Buddhism iconography but also some famous Thai literature as well.
 For instance, the mural paintings at Wat Phra Kaew (also well known as the Temple of the Emerald Buddha in Bangkok) represent the famous story from Ramakien literature.

 Another great place that shows stunning Thai mural paintings is Plubplachai Temple.
-In here, you will see a distinctive art with the adaptation of modern Thai painting and Mixed media art, but still consists of traditional Thainess.
+Here, you will see a distinctive art with the adaptation of modern Thai painting and Mixed media art but still consists of traditional Thainess.

-At Plubplachai Temple, the new generation artists implement the modern use of color, which has more dimensions and adds glittery within the work.
-In the art process, they use pearl color, which when the light touches on the artwork, it creates matte and shiny qualities simultaneously.
+At Plubplachai Temple, the new generation of artists implements the modern use of color, which has more dimensions and adds glittery within the work.
+In the art process, they use pearl color, which when the light touches on the artwork, creates matte and shiny qualities simultaneously.

-Both unique qualities complement each other well, which make the work looks even more special.
+Both unique qualities complement each other well, which makes the work looks even more special.
 Yet, the traditional Thai designs still persist within the paintings while implementing the modern technique.